|Trojans getting ready for first of several road tests|

 Chauncey Washington, USC's leading rusher last season, didn't play against Idaho.
 Patrick Turner, the Trojans' leading returning receiver, sat out as well.
 Both are expected back this weekend.

-One player who won't be back is defensive back Josh Pinkard, who Carroll said will probably need surgery on his left knee.
+One player who won't be back is defensive back Josh Pinkard, who needs season-ending surgery on his left knee.
+It is his second season-ending knee ligament injury.
+Last year it was his right knee, which he hurt in the Trojans' opening game.

 Jackson said that as a longtime fan of college football, he looks forward to playing at a place like Nebraska.